rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 `-v /path/on/host:/path/on/container` command.
 This is called _Bind Mounting_.
 Similary we can use the _Volume mount_ to mount the volume we created above.

-> [!NOTE] Using the -v flag is the old way and is replaced with --mount.
+> [!NOTE] Using the -v flag is the old way and is replaced with --mount

-> [!NOTE] Docker suggests to use _Volume mount_ as it is efficient due to read
+> Docker suggests to use _Volume mount_ as it is efficient due to read write
-> write operations.
+> operations.

 example: